-Students must have successfully completed ENG 121 and 123 (or 190) before taking the sophomore courses.
+Students must have successfully completed ENG 121 and 123 (or 190) before taking any 200-level courses in English or Writing.

-Once students matriculate, they may not take a freshman-level English course at another institution.
+Once students matriculate, they may not use an English course at another institution to fulfill 100-level requirements at SHC.